ralphdp/Boiler.click/documentation/API.md

 # API Documentation

-Complete API documentation for Boiler.click endpoints.
+Complete API documentation for Boiler™ endpoints.

 ## 🔗 API Overview

-Boiler.click provides a comprehensive REST API for authentication, account management, analytics, and more.
+Boiler™ provides a comprehensive REST API for authentication, account management, analytics, and more.

 ### Base URL